GhaziXX/home-automation-using-cot/README.md

   - Temperature & humidity sensor DHT11
   - Photo-resistor
 # Deployment Server
-Two virtual machines from Google Cloud were used for running the project.
-(Basically, Google provides us with a 300$ to use them to try the diffrent GCP products)
+We used two virtual machines from Google Cloud for running the project.
+(Basically, Google provides us with a 300$ to use them to try the different GCP products)
-The first VM is dedicated to run the Node.js API server (Middleware) and the second VM was setup as an MQTT broker using [Mosquitto](https://mosquitto.org/).
-We took that approach to increase the security and make sure that everything run smothely without interception.
-But, it is not necessary to use two separate machine, you can just use one VM as MQTT broker and Middleware.
+The first VM is dedicated to running the Node.js API server (Middleware).
+We also, have created a [deploy.sh](deploy.sh) file and a [cron job](cronjob.conf) that runs every day at midnight to check for changes and update the API.
+The second VM was set up as an MQTT broker using [Mosquitto](https://mosquitto.org/).
+We took that approach to increase the security and ensure that everything ran smoothly without an interception.
+But, it is not necessary to use two separate machines; you can use one VM as an MQTT broker and middlewareMiddleware.
-The VMs are both e2-small machines (optimized for web hosting and serving (i.e. day to day usage)) and have the following caracteristics:
+The VMs are both e2-small machines (optimized for web hosting and serving (i.e., day to day usage)) and have the following characteristics:
 - Ram: 2 Gib
 - cores: 0.5
 - vCPUs: 2
 - Storage: 10 Gib
 - Zone: us-central1-a
 # Certification and Grading
-HTTPS was ensured using Let's Encrypt's Certbot, isuring a secure communication with the middlware and the MQTT broker.
-DH (Diffie-Hellman parameters) parameters with a length of 4096 bits are also using for TLS connections.
+HTTPS was ensured using Let's Encrypt's Certbot, providing secure communication with the middlewareMiddleware and the MQTT broker.
+DH (Diffie-Hellman parameters) parameters with 4096 bits are also used for TLS connections.
 In addition to that, some other security parameters were set on the Node.js server to ensure max security.
-The grading of the server was tested using [SSLlabs](https://www.ssllabs.com/) and we had a grade of A+.
+The grading of the server was tested using [SSLlabs](https://www.ssllabs.com/), and we had a grade of A+.
 ![Alt text](./imgs/grade.png)
 # Screenshots
 # Further Readings
-You can find more information and take a look about the architecture design with the folowing documents:
+You can find more information and take a look at the architecture design with the following documents:
 -  [User Guide](docs/User%20Guide.pdf)
 -  [Design Document](docs/Design%20Document.pdf)
+# Contribution
+This project was developed by [Mohamed Karaa](https://github.com/mohamedkaraa) and me as part of our Cloud of Things project at Sup'Com.